 Under Georgia law OCGA § 53-4-12, “A will must be freely and voluntarily executed.
 A will is not valid if anything destroys the testator’s freedom of volition, such as fraudulent practices upon the testator’s fears, affections, or sympathies; misrepresentations; duress; or undue influence whereby the will of another is substituted for the wishes of the testator.”

 “Undue influence” occurs when a person pressures a testator into drafting his or her will so that it benefits the influencer.
 In many instances, the influencer might have naturally received some benefit in the testator’s will, but the undue influence causes the testator to leave more assets to the influencer to the detriment of other heirs.
-Often, the “influencer” is a close friend, a family member, a significant other or a caregiver who uses the close, trusting relationship with the testator to receive financial benefit.
+Often, the “influencer” is a close friend, a family member, a significant other or a caregiver who uses the close, trusting relationship with the testator to receive a financial benefit.
 Sometimes more aggressive tactics are used including deception, harassment, isolation, or other threats.
 The victims of undue influence are typically the elderly, those who are sick, or those suffering financial problems.

 When can I claim Undue Influence?